AaronHilis/fast-park/_README.md

 # Project Name:
-ParkIn
+FastPark

 > Pithy project description
- ParkIn is an online community marketplace that connects people looking to rent their Grage homes with people who are looking for Space to park their car.
-ParkIn include hosts and users: hosts list and rent out their unused garage spaces, and users search for and book the hoster garage.
+ FastPark is an online community marketplace that connects people looking to rent their Grage homes with people who are looking for Space to park their car.
+FastPark include hosts and users: hosts list and rent out their unused garage spaces, and users search for and book the hoster garage.
 ## Team

-  - __Product Owner__: Azhar
+  - __Product Owner__: Aaron Hilis
-  - __Scrum Master__: Mahmoud Khudairi
-  - __Development Team Members__: Mahmoud Zaid, Mustaf Dirie

 ## Table of Contents